Services and Activities Fees Committee

 Section 11.
 Budget Spending and Reconciliation

-A. Groups receiving SAF funds are responsible for following all guidelines, procedures and reconciliation of funds as set forth by the SAF Committee, Office of Student Affairs and University policy and procedures.
+A. Groups receiving SAF funds are responsible for following all guidelines, procedures and reconciliation of funds as set forth by the SAF Committee, Division of Student Affairs and University policy and procedures.

 i.
 The SAF Guidelines and Operating Procedures were originally authorized by the Board of Regents on September 27, 1991 and later amended by the Regents on June 12, 1998.